pokemium/bsnes-plus-m1/README.md

 ## Building on macOS

 - Install a C++ toolchain ([Xcode](https://developer.apple.com) is probably the easiest route)
-- Install [Qt](https://www.qt.io/download-open-source/) (only the core macOS package is required)
+- Install [Qt](https://www.qt.io/download-open-source/) (required components: `macOS` and `Qt WebEngine`)
 - Add a `qtpath` environment variable pointing to your Qt installation (ie. add `export qtpath=$HOME/Qt/5.9.1/clang_64` to .bash_profile)
-- Run `make` from the bsnes directory
+- Run `make` from repository root directory
-- Alternatively run `./build_distribution_osx`.
-When done you should end up with stand-alone app bundles and a redistributable archive in the `distribution` directory.
+- Alternatively run `make dist` to create stand-alone app bundles and a redistributable archive in the `distribution` directory

 ## Building on Linux / other *nix